charlottecrevier/how-to/examples/README.md

 - On the pystac-client github repo https://github.com/stac-utils/pystac-client/tree/main/docs/tutorials
 - To install the pystac-client https://github.com/stac-utils/pystac-client

-# Suggested reference for stac
+# Suggested reference for STAC
 - On the stac website : https://stacspec.org/en/tutorials/

 # Suggested references for COG in python